Is My Elected Representative Accountable to Me?

 Join with me to restore your access to government policy that makes a difference to you, the citizen.

-My promise is that I would voluntarily term limit myself to two terms (4 years).
+My promise is that I would voluntarily term limit myself to two terms (4 years), as the people in my district allow.
 I view the prospect of representing constituents in Washington as a sacrifice of service, not a means of advancing a career.

 Please support this effort!